PandoraMedia/music-audio-representations/README.md

 This codebase covers the MULE (**M**usicset **U**nsupervised **L**arge **E**mbedding) model and supporting materials for the ISMIR 2022 publication:

-*Supervised and Unsupervised Learning of Audio Representations for Music Understanding*, M. C. McCallum, F. Korzeniowski, S. Oramas, F. Gouyon, A. F. Ehmann.
+[*Supervised and Unsupervised Learning of Audio Representations for Music Understanding*](https://arxiv.org/abs/2210.03799), **M. C. McCallum**, F. Korzeniowski, S. Oramas, F. Gouyon, A. F. Ehmann.

 It is intended for research purposes to better understand the results in the paper, and enable further research into audio embeddings, or downstream models that rely on audio or multimodal understanding of music content.